leahmfulmer/launch-school/py109/study_guide_second_pass.md

 ```

 ### mutability and immutability
-Mutability refers to the abilty to mutate an object in memory once it has been created.
-Mutable objects can be changed "in-place", at their location in memory, after they have been initialized.
+Mutability refers to the abilty to mutate an object in memory once it has been initialized.
+Mutable objects can be changed "in-place", or at their location in memory, after they have been initialized.
 Mutable objects include lists, dictionaries, sets, and functions.
-Immutable objects cannot be changed in-place after they have been initialized.
+Immutable objects cannot be changed in-place once they have been initialized.
 Immutable objects include integers, floats, strings, Booleans, ranges, tuples, frozensets, and `None`.

 ```python
 # mutability